 Downspout: Channel that transports rainwater from the gutter to the ground.

 Splash Block: Found underneath the downspout and used to transport the rainwater from the gutter in a direction away from the house.

 Drip Edge or Eave Metal: Bent metal flashing which extends out beyond the eaves or rakes to assist in directing rainwater out and away from the soffit and fascia.

 Eave: Where the roof hangs over the edge of the exterior wall.

-Fascia Board: Generally a 1” x 6” Pine board which covers the ends of the rafters.
+Fascia Board: Generally, a 1” x 6” Pine board that covers the ends of the rafters.
 Oftentimes, the fascia board may have a sub-fascia which is typically a 2×4 or 2×6 pine board.
-If your home has vinyl siding and soffit, you’ll most likely have a fascia covering which is often called fascia metal and is generally made from aluminum trim coil with a wood grain texture, colored PVC coating.
+If your home has vinyl siding and soffit, you’ll most likely have a fascia covering which is often called fascia metal and is generally made from aluminum trim coil with a wood grain texture, and colored PVC coating.